CropsReview.Com: Towards an Informed Application of Science and Agriculture

-Familiarity with the different plant names, their accurate identification, and their agricultural classification is important in learning the basics of crop science.
+Familiarity with the different plant names, their accurate identification, and their agricultural classification are important in learning the basics of crop science.

 There are various ways of assigning names to farm crops: either by common names, or by scientific names.
 The use of common names, also called local names, vernacular names and country names, is generally restricted to one geographical area.
 This area may consist of a small locality which is dominated by a certain ethnic group, or it may be an entire country.